-Now, we can see in some cases of key agreement between two parties may require a presence of an untrusted third party.
-The quantum counterpart for such scenarios requires QKA protocol with a controller third party.
-Our protocol is designed such that the requirements of the controller in a QKA protocol is satisfied.
-In Section \ref{sec:New-QKA-protocol} we elaborately present our protocol with the basic idea and step-wise manner.
-There we explain how the quantum behavior of a particle can be exploited to design such kind of protocol to fulfill the requirement of practical applications.
-But there is a certain requirement to successfully execute a QKA protocol which was mentioned in Section \ref{sec:Introduction}.
-The required security proof is calculated in various attack scenarios in Section \ref{sec:Security-Analysis}.
+In some cases of key agreement between two parties may require a presence of an untrusted third party.
+The quantum counterpart for such scenarios requires QKA protocol with a controller untrusted third party.
+Our protocol is designed in such a way that the requirements of the controller in a QKA protocol is satisfied.
+In Section \ref{sec:New-QKA-protocol} we elaborately present our protocol with the basic ideas in a step-wise manner.
+There we explain how the quantum behavior of a qubit can be exploited to design such kind of protocol(s) to fulfill the requirement of practical applications.
+However, there is a certain requirement to successfully execute a QKA protocol which is mentioned in Section \ref{sec:Introduction}.
+The required security proof against various attack scenarios is presented in Section \ref{sec:Security-Analysis}.
 Here, we explain some important aspects of security analysis.
-To design our Protocol 1 one needs to have Bell state which is prepared by an untrusted third party, Charlie, and distributed to the legitimate parties.
-After having the first and second qubits of the Bell state prepared by Charlie, Alice, and Bob perform the CNOT operation according to our protocol.
-At this point, it is clear that, if Eve wants to perform an intercept and resend attack on the channel, she can predict only the Bell state which was prepared by Charlie as these channel particles are no longer correlated by Alice and Bob's operations for that time being.
+To design our Protocol 1, one needs to have Bell state which is prepared by an untrusted third party, Charlie, and distributed to the legitimate parties.
+After having the first and second qubits of the Bell state prepared by Charlie, Alice and Bob perform the CNOT operation according to our protocol.
+At this point, it is clear that, if Eve wants to perform an intercept and resend attack on the channel, she can predict only the Bell state which was prepared by Charlie as these channel qubits are no longer correlated by Alice and Bob's operations for that time being.
 This Bell state information $(k_{C})$ is also announced by Charlie at the end of the protocol.
-So there should not be an argument to do that attack by Eve.
+So no advantage will be obtained by Eve by performing such an attack.
 We also consider the attack when Eve is trying to impersonate the third party, named\emph{ impersonated fraudulent attack}.
 Our protocol is secure against this attack which is also analytically proved.
 One more and most important security analysis is done against the collective attack.
 This analysis proves our protocols are secure against more generalized attack scenarios too\footnote{Our Protocol 2 is a special case of Protocol 1.
 Hence, the security analysis for Protocol 1 is also applicable to Protocol 2.}.
-We also establish the probability of successfully obtaining the final two-bit key by Eve is very less (can be eliminated) with ${\rm n}$ value $6$ (see figure \ref{fig:P vs n and d}).
+We also establish the probability of successfully obtaining the final two-bit key by Eve is very less (can be eliminated) with $n=6$ (see Figure \ref{fig:P vs n and d}).
 Further, our security analysis may be extended by considering the inner product of Eve's ancillary state as a complex quantity, and each ancilla system can be expressed with a complete orthogonal basis on the Hilbert space $\mathcal{\mathscr{H}^{\mathrm{\mathscr{E}}}}$ \citep{LF+11}.
-One can also estimate the tolerable error limit for our scheme to further extension of our work.
+We also estimate the tolerable error bound for our scheme by considering that approach and determine the tolerable QBER as the function of $\alpha$.
+We analyze our scheme under various noisy channel conditions and demonstrate the fidelity variation as a function of the channel parameter.
+Our results show that the fidelity does not decrease significantly, even for higher values of the noisy channel parameter.
 In Section \ref{sec:Comparison}, we also discuss the merit and demerit of our protocol with the same class of protocols that were proposed in the recent past.
 Our protocol is shown to be more feasible to implement with the available present technology and more efficient in comparison with many of the recent schemes which we discussed earlier (see Section \ref{sec:Comparison}) with a new demanding feature of the presence of a third party.